BestTimesToVisit.com Logo

 transport

 Get an Oyster card or use contactless payment for the Tube and buses.
 It's significantly cheaper than buying single tickets, and you'll cap out at a daily maximum, so you won't overspend.
-Just tap in and out at the gates/on the bus!
+Just tap in and out at the gates and on the bus!

 money

 Take advantage of free museums!
-London has world-class institutions like the British Museum, National Gallery, and Tate Modern that offer free general admission.
+London has world-class institutions like the British Museum, National Gallery, and Tate Modern, all with free general admission.
 You can easily spend days exploring without spending a penny on entry fees.

 culture